 Stanley Park Christmas Lights

-Open most days during the holiday season from around 4:00 pm until 10:00 pm, Bright Nights probably features the most lights of any attraction in Metro Vancouver.
-It’s also full of wonderful Christmas character displays and festive cheer.
+Open during the holiday season from 4:00 pm until 10:00 pm, Bright Nights probably features the most lights of any attraction in Metro Vancouver.
+There are also train rides, Christmas character displays and festive cheer.
+The 2023/2024 season marked the event’s 26th edition.

 Admission to Bright Nights

-Unfortunately, there were no train rides at Bright Nights during the 2022/2023 season.
-Admission to the event is by donation, and all proceeds go toward the BC Professional Fire Fighters’ Burn Fund.
+Admission to the event in general is by donation, and all proceeds go toward the BC Professional Fire Fighters’ Burn Fund.
 It’s a great cause, so give generously when you can!

 Bright Nights Location

 Bright Nights takes place in Stanley Park just off Pipeline Road in the middle of the park.
-If using GPS to get there, type in 690 Pipeline Road and it’ll get you close enough to see signs directing you where to go.
+If using GPS to get there, type in 690 Pipeline Road.
+It’ll get you close enough to see signs directing you where to go.
 Or, park for free at a variety of parking lots mentioned further below.

 Bright Nights Activities